Understanding Bandits with Graph Feedback: Introduction

 We make progress on this problem for ``weakly observable'' graphs.
-This family of graphs is general enough to encode almost all feedback pattern of bandits.
+This family of graphs is general enough to encode almost all feedback patterns of bandits.
 Consequently, tools in graph theory are useful to understand its rich structures.
-We introduce the notions of the fractional weak domination number $\delta^*(G)$ and the $k$-packing independence number.
+We introduce the notions of the fractional weak domination number $\delta^*(G)$ and the $k$-packing independence number, and then provide evidence to show that they are the correct graph parameters.
 The two parameters are closely related and help us to improve the upper bound and lower bound respectively.
-As the name indicated, $\delta^*(G)$ is the fractional version of $\delta(G)$, namely the optimum of the linear relaxation of the integer program for weakly dominating set.
+As the name indicated, $\delta^*(G)$ is the fractional version of $\delta(G)$, namely the optimum of the linear relaxation of the integer program for the weakly dominating set.
 We observe that this graph parameter has already been used in an algorithm for ``strongly observable'' graphs in~\cite{alon2017nonstochastic}, where it functioned differently.
 In the following, when the algorithm is clear from the context, we use $R(G,T)$ to denote the regret of the algorithm on the instance $G$ in $T$ rounds.
 Our main algorithmic result is:

 \begin{theorem} There exists an algorithm such that for any weakly observable graph, any time horizon $T\geq n^3\log(n)/{\delta^*}^2(G)$, its regret satisfies

 \end{theorem}